-The Land and Leadership Development Community is for those who want to continue learning in a ongoing community of practice that applies framework thinking to regenerative land management, policy work, human and environmental health, and planning at a local, regional, or global scale, while working on their own inner development as a leader.
-We define leadership as anyone working to make things go well in the world (and creating conditions for others to do the same) whether their efforts are recognized or not.
-Please contact Didi Pershouse before paying if you have questions about whether you are eligible to apply, or if you are requesting financial assistance.
-We welcome donations to our scholarship fund by anyone wishing to support this work.
+The Land and Leadership Development Community is for those who want to continue learning in an ongoing community of practice that applies framework thinking to regenerative land management, policy work, human and environmental health, and planning at a local, regional, or global scale, while working on their own inner development as a leader.
+We define leadership as anyone working to make things go well in the world, whether their efforts are recognized or not.
+Please contact Didi Pershouse before paying if you have questions about whether you are eligible to apply.
+We welcome donations to our scholarship equity fund by anyone wishing to support this work.

 The Land and Leadership Development Community